mehmandarov/mehmandarov.github.io/_posts/2017-05-16-cmd-tools-for-developers.markdown

 5. add some namespaces to ignore some strings (`grep` with a `-v` option)

 ## SonarQube
 Last but not least, you might want to load your code for further analysis to [SonarQube][8]{:target="_blank"}.
 This is an extremely powerful and free tool for doing the static analysis of your code.
 Normally, you would do that via a plug-in in your continuous integration (CI) software, like [Jenkins][9]{:target="_blank"}.
-However, there might be some cases when you might want to load this data manually, via a command line.
+However, there might be some cases when you might want to load this data manually, via a command-line.

 To load the code to SonarQube you will first need to add a property file in the root directory of each module.
 It might look like this: